Call 978-937-6023 to schedule your mammogram

 On mammograms, breast tissue can appear different depending on the proportion of fatty and glandular tissue.
 When your breasts are dense, they have more glandular tissue.
 This is quite common – up to 50% of women have dense breast tissue.

 It can make it harder to find cancer on a mammogram, and may increase your risk of breast cancer.
 Breast density should be factored into your overall risk assessment.

 Talk with your healthcare provider.
 You can also speak to your radiologist directly.
-There are many other risk factors besides breast density, so be sure to ask if supplemental screening tests such Breast MRI and 3D Mammography are right for you.
+There are many other risk factors besides breast density, so be sure to ask if supplemental screening tests such Breast MRI (Magnetic Resonance Imaging) and 3D Screening Mammography (Tomosynthesis) are right for you.

 There is a subset of women who are at higher risk of breast cancer based on a strong family history of breast or ovarian cancer.
 Many additional risk factors exist that may place a woman at higher risk of getting breast cancer.

 Some of these additional risks include breast cancer gene mutation carriers, prior radiation therapy to the chest for Hodgkin’s disease before the age of 30, and other genetic factors.
 These women may benefit from annual mammography before age 40 and possibly from a yearly Breast MRI (Magnetic Resonance Imaging) examination.

 If you have a strong family history of breast or ovarian cancer or think you may be at higher risk of breast cancer, we encourage you to speak with your healthcare provider to determine when and how to start screening for breast cancer.
 You can also read about our Breast Cancer Risk Assessment Program.